 Handicaps for substitutes entering league play in mid-year will be treated exactly as new players starting at the beginning of the year.
 THe starting handicap will be initially based on as honest an assessment of his rounds at Riviera that can be made.
 Once he begins league play, his handicap will be based ONLY on the rounds played in LEAGUE PLAY.
 The handicap will then change as per league rules.
 His handicap will be changed every 5 weeks as is league policy.
 If, for instance, he joins the league in week 8, his handicap will be the same for Week 8, 9, and 10 then will change with the rest of the league for Week 11.

 There are 20 regularly scheduled matches each season.
-In the event of rain, a maximum of two make-up weeks will be played at the end of the regular season.
+In the event of rain, a maximum of three make-up weeks will be played at the end of the regular season.
 Team Championships (9-holes, match play) will be played the weeks immediately following regular season play.
 The Individual League Championship (18-holes played on a Sunday) is usually scheduled in mid-September.

 In the case of a rain-out or cancellation, the cancelled match will be played the following week.
 In effect, the schedule gets pushed back one week.
 If rain begins after play begins, the match will be counted as complete only if all groups have completed at least 5 holes.
 If 5 holes are not completed by all groups, the match is not counted.
 If a match is completed after 5 holes, the scoring and handicap calculation will be based on how much over or under par that player is.
 If he is 2-over after 5 holes, the score will be assumed to be 39 and that will be use to calculate the handicap.